nicholasyager/overgrown-to-thriving/presentation.md

 <!--
 Well... not just any type of garden.
 Specifically, overgrown gardens.
 I LOVE overgrown gardens.
-They are monuments to nature's ability to create life, and for living organism's ability to grow into any niche available to them.
+They are monuments to nature's ability to create life, and for living organism's ability to grow into nearly any niche available to them.

 The downside to overgrown gardens, is that they are impossible to for a gardener to maintain.
 If we want to start planing productive crops and beautiful flowers, we're at the mercy of the verdant life already there.
-We as gardeners implement our deigns on  _this_ garden in its current form.
+We as gardeners implement our designs within _this_ garden as it already exists.

 Of course, you're not here to discuss horticulture per se.
 This is a data conference, after all.
 So, bring dbt DAGs into this.